tobioyelekan/VideoTrimmerCompressor/README.md

 the conflicting dependency.
 See <a href="https://stackoverflow.com/a/54367038/8900747">this</a>
 for more details about the solution.

-<b>Please not that this library does not in anyway interfere/affect the functionality or primary purpose of
+<b>Please note that this library does not in anyway interfere/affect the functionality or primary purpose of
 SiliCompressor or VideoTrimmer,
 this library is to help other developers that encounters the same issue, and save them some time!</b>